-The proposed PAP for Lachin 2012 is devised as a detailed step-by-step guideline for the company to reduce water pollution.
-The PAP developed and the approach undertaken in its development can and should be used as a template and an example of good environmental practice for the tanning sector.
+The proposed PAP for Poultry Georgia is devised as a detailed step-by-step guideline for the company to reduce water pollution.
+The PAP developed and the approach undertaken in its development can and should be used as a template and an example of good environmental practice for the food sector.

 In general, the sector can benefit from implementation of resource efficiency measures and best available techniques.
-The lack of a proper wastewater treatment, poor water and wastewater management and lack of monitoring are some of the key problems in the sector.
-Based on estimates from the PAP, implementation of resource efficiency measures can reduce overall water consumption in a tannery and reduce the volume of wastewater requiring treatment by 15-20%.
-The most important measure to reduce water consumption relates to implementation of a dedicated monitoring system for water consumption.
-In addition, measures that reduce spills and prevent excessive use of water, and opportunities for possible water recovery and reuse should be investigated.
-Collection and reuse of water from processes like samming and recycling of spent pickling solution in processing of sheepskins can reduce the volume of wastewater sent to treatment by 4-5%.
-Also, separating the discharge of sanitary water from the process effluent stream can reduce it by additional 2-3%.
-Similarly, a significant reduction of pollution load can be expected from the implementation of pollution prevention measures, for example, the use organic sulfur compounds for the dehairing of bovine hides, which can reduce sulfide loads in the wastewater by 40 - 70%.
-The possibility to precipitate chromium from spent tanning solution and reuse it in the tanning process should also be investigated.
-The expected benefits from the implementation of this measure include reducing the amount of chromium in the effluent and a 30% reduction in the consumption of new chemicals.
-The implementation of the measure may also have a wider impact in the region, since it will allow a company to provide a service to other tanneries for the recovery of chromium from process wastes streams.
+The lack of a proper wastewater treatment, poor monitoring of water consumption and accurate measurement of water flow and pollution load are some of the key problems in the sector.
+Based on the estimates from the PAP, implementation of resource efficiency measures can reduce the overall water consumption in a slaughterhouse and reduce volume of wastewater that requires treatment by 20-30%.
+Similarly, a significant reduction of pollution load can be expected from implementation of pollution prevention measures, for example, the collection of blood and its separate disposal, which can reduce the organic load in the wastewater by 50% (up to 40% lower BOD and 60% COD).
 In adopting this approach, it is recommended that the design and construction of a WWTP is undertaken in a multi-staged approach where possible, to allow sufficient time for optimization of water consumption/wastewater generation in the plant.
-Chromium and sulfides must be removed (precipitated) from the wastewater before conventional wastewater treatment.
-This is likely to require time during the initial phase of the project for the reconstruction/reconfiguration of the wastewater collection system within the facility.

-A cost-benefit analysis has shown that the implementation cost is the main driver for the PAP economic viability and that implementation of the PAP is justified on economic grounds only if implementation costs are minimized.
+The cost-benefit analysis has shown that implementation cost is the main driver for the PAP economic viability and that implementation of the PAP is justified on economic grounds only if implementation costs are minimized.
 Therefore, when developing the pollution abatement plans, all measures aimed at reduction in water consumption and wastewater generation should be frontloaded as far as is practicable in advance of the final and the most expensive step, the construction of the wastewater treatment plant.
 A staged approach that minimizes implementation cost and gives priority to the implementation of preventative measures, while improving the available data on wastewater flow and load to provide for proper sizing of the WWTP, should be adopted.
-The implementation timeframe will need to be agreed with the regulator, however according to the project findings an implementation period of approximately two and a half years, divided into four phases, may be sufficient.
+The implementation timeframe will need to be agreed with the regulator, however according to the project findings an implementation period of approximately two years, divided into three phases, may be sufficient.